What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Elevated view of colorful rooftops and the Acropolis in the distance, a stunning panorama that captures the heart of what to do in Athens for first-time visitors.

-The most common mainland entry point before island hopping, grungy Athens is typically a required Greece stop juxtaposed significantly with the remainder of your whitewashed Cycladic experience.
+The most common mainland entry point before getting on island time, grungy Athens is typically a required Greece stop juxtaposed significantly with the remainder of your whitewashed Cycladic experience.
 Nevertheless, this gritty city is not to be overlooked, even if it’s a bit rough around the edges.

 Explore layers of history spanning millennia through ancient archaeological sites scattered around the city.
 As the birthplace of democracy and Western philosophy, this key cultural capital of Greek and later Roman civilizations is teeming with echoes of the past.
-In modern times, a rebellious subculture has been layered on top, with street art and graffiti murals splashed across all free surfaces.
-Bring textbook trivia to life on a guided Acropolis tour, feast on art for the eyes and mouth, and learn from the local people (and cats) as you uncover what to do with 2 days in Athens, Greece.
+In modern times, a rebellious subculture has been painted on top, with street art and graffiti murals splashed across all free surfaces.
+Bring textbook trivia to life on a guided Acropolis tour, feast on art for the eyes and mouth in elevated Athenian favorites, and learn from the local people (or their cats) as you uncover what to do with 2 days in Athens, Greece.

 2 Days in Athens Itinerary